koopjs/koop-fda/README.md

 ```
 Note: the first time you run this it may kick off a very long process

-- Example requesting GeoJSON of all the zucchini recalls ever: `product_description like '%zucchini%'`
+- Example requesting GeoJSON of all the zucchini recalls ever: `where=product_description like '%zucchini%'`
 ```
 http://koop.dc.esri.com/FDA.geojson?where=product_description%20like%20%27%25zucchini%25%27
 ```

-- Example requesting a CSV of listeria cases in 2015: `reason_for_recall like '%listeria%' AND recall_initiation_date >= 20150101`
+- Example requesting a CSV of listeria cases in 2015: `where=reason_for_recall like '%listeria%' AND recall_initiation_date >= 20150101`
 ```
 http://koop.dc.esri.com/FDA.csv?where=reason_for_recall%20like%20%27%25listeria%25%27%20AND%20recall_initiation_date%20%3E%3D%2020150101
 ```